shohi/hy/README.md

 ## TODO

-- [ ] set timeout for http request
+- [ ] provide command flag to set timeout for http request
 - [ ] improve error handling
 - [ ] support search history and do some stats based on it